Nikanwar3/finance-dashboard/README.md

 ## What's Inside

 **Dashboard**
 Four summary cards (Balance, Income, Expenses, Savings) that update live based on transaction data.
-Below that, an area chart showing income vs expenses over 6 months, a pie chart breaking down spending by category, and a quick view of recent transactions.
+Below that, an area chart showing income vs expenses over 6 months, a pie chart breaking down spending by category, and a quick view of recent all transactions.

 **Transactions**
 A full table with sorting on every column, a search bar, and a filter panel (type, category, date range).
 A badge shows how many filters are active.
 There's also a CSV export that respects whatever filters you have applied.